 Is there benzene in the sunscreen you are using?
 There might be!
 Scary right?
 A recent report found benzene in 78 different sunscreens and after-sun products.
 This is concerning because benzene is a known carcinogen.
-And because of its potential health effects, should not be allowed in sunscreens.
-Before we review the report that found benzene in sunscreen, let’s first do a review of what benzene is, it’s health risks and how it could end up in sunscreen in the first place.
+And because of its potential health effects, should not be in sunscreens, or any personal care products for that matter.
+Before we review the report that found benzene in sunscreen, let's first do a review of what benzene is, its health risks, and how it could end up in sunscreen in the first place.

 What is benzene?